arv100kri/Cognitive-Services/Content/en-us/Computer-vision/AnalyzeImage.md

 ###Detecting faces
 Computer Vision API detects human faces within a picture and generates face coordinates, draws the bounding box around the face, indicates gender and age.
 These visual features are a subset of metadata generated for Face API.
 For more extensive metadata generated for faces, such as facial identification, pose detection, and more, use the Face API.

-For a hands on experience with any of the visual features, thumbnail generation, and OCR, please go to the  [interactive demo](https://www.projectoxford.ai/demo/vision).

 ###Demonstration images
 #### The 86-category concept